-Because this is a civil action, at least six jurors must agree on the answer to each question, but they need not be the same six on each question.
+Because this is not a criminal case, your verdict does not have to be unanimous.
+But at least six jurors must agree on the answer to each question, although they need not be the same six on each question.
 As soon as six or more of you have agreed on the answer to each question, have the verdict signed and dated by your foreperson and tell the bailiff you have finished.
 The bailiff will escort you back to this courtroom; you should bring the completed Special Verdict with you.

-REVISED MUJI 2.28 SELECTION OF JURY FOREPERSON AND RETURN OF VERDICT
+SELECTION OF JURY FOREPERSON AND DELIBERATION

-When you leave the courtroom in a few moments and go to the jury room, your first responsibility is to select a foreperson.
+When you leave the courtroom and go to the jury room, your first responsibility is to select a foreperson.
 The foreperson will preside over your deliberations and sign the verdict form to which you agree.